altairyash/draw2dev/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then open [http://localhost:3000](http://localhost:3000) in your browser to see it live.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+Edit `app/page.tsx` to start customizing.
+Changes reflect instantly.

 ## 📚 Learn More

-To learn more about Next.js, take a look at the following resources:
+Explore more about the tech behind the app:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) — deep dive into features and APIs
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) — hands-on tutorials for beginners

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Next.js GitHub](https://github.com/vercel/next.js) — star it, fork it, contribute

 ## 🚀 Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Deploy your app with one click using [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) — it's fast, free, and built by the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Need help?
+Check out [Next.js deployment guide](https://nextjs.org/docs/app/building-your-application/deploying).

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---

-Made with ❤️ by Mrinal Manna
+Made with ❤️ by **Yash Yadav**